 In addition, all compliance professionals who have achieved CCP or CCE certification or recertification will be recognized at the end of the first day.
 The Forum is also the venue where the Fellows of the Health Ethics Trust are announced.

 Who Has the Best Compliance Practices?

-The Annual Best Compliance Practices Forum is upon us (October 15-16; DC Metro) and it will be an exciting Forum.
-Ten to twelve Best Practices will be selected from all submissions nationally with five Best Practices already approved.
+Ten to twelve Best Practices will be selected from all submissions nationally.
 Best Practices are selected by a panel of senior compliance professionals who review all submissions received by the Health Ethics Trust and select practices that are exceptional judged by current compliance program standards.
 All practices are presented in an accessible form and are available to attendees.